 Having reviewed my usual afternoon flight on the British Airways A231 from London Heathrow to Nice in Business Class on a previous occasion, I will keep this review short and sweet.
 The seat and the plane has not changed, although… Read More.

 In this trip report, I review my flight on British Airways in European Business Class from London Heathrow (LHR) to Nice Airport in France.
-After spending the last month knocking British Airways for their rather stingy afternoon tea offering along… Read More.
+I am very, very happy to report some good news.
+Read More.

-In this trip report, I review short haul Club Europe or Business Class on my flight within Europe on an Airbus A320 from London Heathrow to Nice.
-British Airways offers a fairly consistent Business Class offering throughout Europe which means… Read More.
+In this trip report, I review short-haul Club Europe or Business Class on my flight within Europe on an Airbus A320 from London Heathrow to Nice.
+British Airways offers a fairly consistent Business Class offering throughout Europe which means that… Read More.

-I have also reviewed a number of my British Airways First Class flights and my British Airways Business Class flights.
+We’ve also reviewed a number of my British Airways First Class flights and British Airways Business Class flights.
 British Airways also features in our 5 best airlines to fly to Europe in Business Class.